 This evening I decided it was time for a personal backyard photo challenge!

-– I had to find & photograph something on my own property.
+– I had to go outside & find something new on my own property/backyard.

-– I only allow myself a handful of shots.
+– I would only allow myself a handful of shots.

-Tonight’s goal: Capture a good photo in camera, from my own backyard, with limited equipment & limited post-production photoshop.
+My Goal: Capture a good photo in camera, from my own backyard, with limited equipment & limited photoshop.

 When I was a new photographer back in the film days, I could only use 24 or 36 exposure slide film or portrait film.
-We were limited, and every shot would count, and processing film cost money!
+We were limited, every shot would count, and processing film cost money!
 Now-a-days, anyone can shoot thousands of pics with a smart digital camera.
 This has led us to depend on taking a ton of photos, which leads to a ton of post production & file handling.

 Let’s look at oil painters.